 Steps Getting The Right Hair For Halo Braid

-To rock a medium texture braid at work, move your style until one side of your head and secure the elastic with a hairband.
+To rock a medium-texture braid at work, move your style to one side of your head and secure the elastic with a hairband.
 Not quite there?
 Move the type over to your other side, ensuring the band is more flexible.

-Back to the point of making a bun, find the braid with less elastic, and secure it with headbands.
+Back to the point of making a bun, find a braid with less elastic, and secure it with headbands.

 You can also tuck the ends underneath your regular hair.
 Hold the braid in place with small clumps of hair from underneath your hat or ponytail.
 You can un-braid the hair with an iron if needed.

 The reason halo braids are so fabulous is that they provide so much length, but because the shape of the braid is tapered — there isn’t a visible knot — it’s a quick style to put on and take off.